TB543/4RunnerDash/README.md

 git checkout <version num>
 ```
 where "version num" is the release you wish to go back to.
 For example "v1.0.0".
+>**Note:** Reverting to a previous version and then reinstalling the update at a later time will cause unknown behavior and you will likely need to reinstall

 ## Album Art Handling

 Due to limitations in Bluetooth protocols, album art cannot be transferred directly from connected devices.
 As a result, this dashboard uses the **Spotify Web API** to fetch album artwork and metadata in real time.